Maltob03/MaltobKit/content/docs/CoreData/index.md

 ## Work with the database

-Is the moment to add data to store in our database but also delete some item.
-How??
-We need some function:
+To add and delete data from the database, we need some helper functions:

 ```swift
 private func addProduct() {